-Figures 1a and 1b - Comparison between Sun imaged in white light (a) and CaK (b).
+Figure 1: Comparison between Sun imaged in white light (a) and CaK (b). (images by J. Thompson)

-was that the Sun is rather boring in white light, especially considering we are in a period of low solar activity.
-In my experience, CaK images provide a lot more detail (see Figure 1), showing not only sunspots and granulation like you would see in white light, but also active regions called plages, megagranulation, and in some cases prominences.
-The solar corona is also supposed to have a large white-light component, which in theory stretches down into the UV part of the spectrum, so it should be visible in CaK, as well.
+I did not come to this decision easily.
+I did a lot of research on websites and user groups, even reading through dozens of scientific papers.
+The consensus appears to be that the best option for imaging solar eclipses is to use white light.
+Before totality most photographers use a white light solar filter to safely capture images of partial phases, then remove the filter during totality in order to capture the chromosphere and much dimmer corona.
+My problem with the consensus was that the Sun is rather boring in white light, especially considering we are in a period of low solar activity.
+In my experience CaK images provide a lot more detail (see Figure 1), showing not only sunspots and granulation like you would see in white light, but also active regions called plages, mega-granulation, and in some cases prominences.
+The solar corona is also supposed to have a large white light component which in theory stretches down into the UV part of the spectrum so it should be visible in CaK as well.
 Imaging the eclipse in CaK seemed to me like a good way to go.
+From my online research it appeared however that I was alone in my opinion.
+I could not find any evidence of eclipse imaging being done in CaK before, and everyone I asked told me it was a waste of time.
+Challenge accepted!

-Figure 2 - Image of ASI290 camera and manual 135mm Tamron lens used in imaging setup.
+Figure 2: Image of ASI290 camera and manual 135mm Tamron lens used in imaging setup. (image by J. Thompson)